alekova/Furhat-to-face-psych_interview/README.md

 ## Description
-An open template for performing Furhat to face psychological interview with results assesment.
-If you are experiencing significant emotional difficulties you can fill Depression, Anxiety and Stress Scale - 21 Items (DASS-21)- a set of three self-report scales designed to measure the emotional states of depression, anxiety and stress.
+If you are facing significant emotional difficulties, you can use this open template to conduct a psychological interview with Furhat.
+Assess your results by filling out the Depression, Anxiety and Stress Scale - 21 Items (DASS-21).
+This set of three self-report scales is designed to measure emotional states, including depression, anxiety and stress.

 The test (DASS-21) can be customized, allowing changes to be made to any psychological test, including the number of statements, answer options, scale, and other parameters.